-The emergence of an emotional future is modelled behaviourally but preferences over distributions of emotional futures are dealt with in the usual rationalistic fashion of Pope Selten Risk and EUT 34 2:56 PM, Tuesday, 9 June 2009 axiomatized expected utility theory.
+The emergence of an emotional future is modelled behaviourally but preferences over distributions of emotional futures are dealt with in the usual rationalistic fashion of axiomatized expected utility theory.
 This extreme difference between the two layers of the model of Caplin and Leahy does not seem to be plausible.

 In contrast to the model of Caplin and Leahy, SKAT describes the utility of a choice as the result of a stepwise procedure of forming aggregates of primary and secondary satisfactions.
 (See section 8.)
-Instead of the neat separation of an automatic and rational part of the decision process in the model by Caplin and Leahy, the evaluation procedure of SKAT permits a combination of emotional response, intuitive judgment and rational deliberation at every step, without being too precise about the role of each of these mental activities.
+Instead of the neat separation into an automatic step and a rational step in the decision process as modelled by Caplin and Leahy, the evaluation procedure of SKAT permits a combination of emotional response, intuitive judgment and rational deliberation at every step, without being too precise about the role of each of these mental activities.
 Satisfactions and dissatisfactions certainly have an emotional aspect as indicated by the everyday meaning of the words but they are also influenced by intuitive judgment and rational deliberation.